Chris0Jeky/Credit-Card-Personal-Fraud-Detection/README.md

 *   **Demonstration:** It allows the ML components to run within the self-contained pipeline using the generated data, demonstrating the *concept* of applying ML.
 *   **Proof-of-Concept:** It fulfills the requirement of having ML models integrated without needing external, pre-trained models for this stage.
 *   **Potential for Adaptation (Conceptual):** One could imagine such a system adapting over time to a user's specific spending patterns, although this requires more sophisticated online learning techniques not implemented here.

+**Important Notes for Better Results:**

+*   **Larger Sample Size:** Increasing the number of transactions (e.g., `--transactions 1000`) significantly improves the chances of capturing fraud examples in the simulation, which is crucial for the Random Forest model to learn meaningful patterns.
+*   **Model Training:** The pipeline now forces retraining on each run to avoid feature mismatch issues between different runs.

 **Critical Limitations:**